You are currently browsing the tag archive for the ‘life’ tag.

 Loving her so well and loving her so much may well be the greatest burden of their lives.
 But I do not doubt that it is also their life’s greatest blessing.

-Last night, after I finished entering in all the cash online and had made my final calculations, I was so excited to announce that our event raised a grand total of $112,793, when I read the news of Rebecca Meyer’s latest MRI.
+Last night, after I finished entering in all the cash online and had made my final calculations, I was so excited to announce that our event raised a grand total of $112,793.
+Feeling satisfied and proud, I was eager to share.
+When I read the news of Rebecca Meyer’s latest MRI.

 And it wasn’t good.